colingourlay/fab-serve-https-proxy/README.md

    - Organization Name
    - Common Name = **localhost**
    - Email Address
-4. Start your FAB (`npx @fab/serve` in your app directory, or whatever script you use)
+4. Start your FAB (`npx @fab/serve fab.zip` in your app directory, or whatever script you use)
 5. Start this server (`npm start`)
 6. The server root will open in your browser, so you can accept the SSL certificate exception (if you haven't already)